hsf-training/hsf-training-cmake-webpage/setup.md

 On your computer, you need to have:

 * `git`
-* `cmake` (Version 3.14 or newer).
+* `cmake` (Version 3.15 or newer).
 See the [instructions here][CMake Instructions].
 * A C++ compiler - system default is fine.
 * `make` or `ninja` (unless you are using Xcode/MSVC)

 ## [Docker][] based setup

-[Docker][] is a powerful tool that allows you to perform a virtualisation of your environment but completely in software.
+[Docker][] is a powerful tool that allows you to perform a virtualization of your environment but completely in software.
 It allows you to bundle up the installation of tools for use by others in a uniform way without changing your underlying system, and works on all major OS's (latest Windows 10 Update _highly_ recommended, and required if you have Windows 10 Home).